11 minute read

-Digital literacy in the classroom.
-How important is it?
+Digital literacy in the classroom: How important is it?

 The digital world offers tremendous benefits to us all.
 It provides platforms that allow us to connect and collaborate.
 It opens up opportunities to learn about new and important issues, and empowers innovation in ways that were unimaginable just a few years ago.

 Today, the advancement of technology has permeated every aspect of our lives.
 Employers expect their workforce to have the skills needed to live, work, and thrive in a digital society.
-So, when preparing pupils for the world of work, digital literacy is essential.
+So, when preparing students for the world of work, digital literacy is essential.
 But what exactly is it?

 What is digital literacy?